EPISODES

 What was publicly released.

-And where the record becomes incomplete.
+Where the record becomes incomplete.

 Episode 7 focuses on the chronology of February 13, 2017.